RIVER-EPFL/cnet-data-portal/README.md

 ### Docker Compose

-Using the supplied `docker-compose.yml` file, a metalp portal, MariaDB database and Traefik reverse proxy will start, simulating a complete deployment.
+Using the supplied `docker-compose.yml` file, a cnet portal, MariaDB database and Traefik reverse proxy will start, simulating a complete deployment.
 The `Makefile` can be used to build and deploy, using the environment variables listed below in a populated `.env` file to customise the backend.

 #### Environment variables

 The environment variables are as follows:

 ```
-METALP_ENV               // Whether the application is in `production` or `development`
+CNET_ENV               // Whether the application is in `production` or `development`
-METALP_DB_NAME           // The name of the database in MariaDB
+CNET_DB_NAME           // The name of the database in MariaDB
-METALP_DB_HOSTNAME       // The hostname of the MariaDB server
+CNET_DB_HOSTNAME       // The hostname of the MariaDB server
-METALP_DB_PORT           // The port of the MariaDB server
+CNET_DB_PORT           // The port of the MariaDB server
-METALP_DB_USERNAME       // The username the portal uses to access MariaDB
+CNET_DB_USERNAME       // The username the portal uses to access MariaDB
-METALP_DB_PASSWORD       // The password the portal uses to access MariaDB
+CNET_DB_PASSWORD       // The password the portal uses to access MariaDB
-METALP_NOREPLY_ADDRESS   // A noreply email address to send from
+CNET_NOREPLY_ADDRESS   // A noreply email address to send from
-METALP_TO_ADDRESS        // The email for contacting the site maintainer
+CNET_TO_ADDRESS        // The email for contacting the site maintainer

 ---- Only needed if the MariaDB container is being used
-METALP_DB_ROOT_PASSWORD  // The root password of the MySQL container
+CNET_DB_ROOT_PASSWORD  // The root password of the MySQL container
 ```

-Note: If using a remote database, the docker compose file should be altered to disable the MariaDB container and remove its dependence from the metalp portal container.
+Note: If using a remote database, the docker compose file should be altered to disable the MariaDB container and remove its dependence from the cnet portal container.

 #### Volume mapping